burkeholland/appbuilder/README.md

 Whoah .. that’s some serious talking time!
 Take your time to run through the deck & showcase all the IDEs.
 You could use one or more of the demos as starting point for some hands-on workshop time.
 Alternatively, please feel free to ping any of the Telerik DevRel advocates – it’s what we do.
 Here’s how to get hold of us - [@burkeholland](https://twitter.com/burkeholland) | [@mbcrump](https://twitter.com/mbcrump) | [@samidip](https://twitter.com/samidip) | [@tjvantoll](https://twitter.com/tjvantoll) | [@jenlooper](https://twitter.com/jenlooper) | [@johnbristowe](https://twitter.com/johnbristowe) | [@codylindley](https://twitter.com/codylindley) | [@sebawita](https://twitter.com/sebawita) | [@kashyapa](https://twitter.com/kashyapa).

 ### /// Have fun
-Hopefully, you enjoy building x-plat hybrid mobile apps as much as we do and see where Telerik AppBuilder provides all the tooling needed for success.
-And we hope this content allows you to share the love!
+Hopefully, you enjoy building cross platfrom hybrid mobile apps as much as we do and see where Telerik AppBuilder provides all the tooling needed for success.
+We hope this content allows you to share the love!
 Got something cool to contribute back?
-We love it – just make a Pull request for us to take a look.
+We love it – just submit a pull request or fork the slides.com presentations and we'll take a look.

+And remember:  You're awesome.
+We mean that.

 Sincerely

-The Telerik Developer Relations Team!
+The Telerik Developer Relations Team